Golden Alert issued for missing Louisville woman

-LOUISVILLE, Ky. — According to MetroSafe, a Golden Alert has been issued for 37-year-old April Estep.
+LOUISVILLE, Ky. — A Golden Alert has been issued for a 73-year-old Louisville woman.

-She was last seen around 10 p.m.
-Thursday near the 8100 block of Kellerman Rd. in the Highview neighborhood.
+MetroSafe said Margaret Collingwood was last seen near the 5400 block of Harbortown Road, just outside the Glenview neighborhood.
+She is about 5'2 and 160 pounds.

-MetroSafe says Estep was last wearing a blue tank top, dark shorts and house shoes.
-She is described as being approximately 5-foot-2 and weighing 250 pounds.

-If you have any information on the whereabouts of Estep call 911 immediately.

 ►Make it easy to keep up-to-date with more stories like this.
 Download the WHAS11 News app now.
 For Apple or Android users.